-- 1. Compare and contrast how different organisms grow and develop (e.g., humans, plants, birds, insects). - 2.
-Explain that reproduction (asexual or sexual) occurs in all living organisms and is important for the survival of species; compare and contrast biological processes in asexual and sexual reproduction in general terms (e.g., cell division producing identical offspring versus egg and sperm combination producing offspring that are similar but not identical to either parent); state advantages and disadvantages of each type of reproduction. - 3.
-Relate the inheritance of traits to the passing on of genetic material contained in the cells of the parent(s) to their off-spring; distinguish inherited characteristics from physical or behavioral features that are acquired or learned.
+- 1. Compare and contrast how different organisms (e.g., humans, plants, birds, insects) grow and develop. - 2.
+Compare and contrast asexual and sexual reproduction in general terms (e.g., asexual reproduction producing identical offspring versus sexual reproduction-egg and sperm-producing offspring that are similar but not identical to either parent). - 3.
+Relate the inheritance of traits to organisms passing on genetic material to their offspring; distinguish inherited characteristics from acquired or learned characteristics.